José Oliveira (footballer, born 2002)

-José Pedro Ferreira Oliveira (born 6 April 2002) is a Portuguese professional footballer who plays as a goalkeeper for F.C.
-Paços de Ferreira.
+José Pedro Ferreira Oliveira (born 6 April 2002) is a Portuguese professional footballer who plays as a goalkeeper for Campeonato de Portugal club Salgueiros, on loan from Paços de Ferreira.

 Club career

 Born in Penafiel, Porto District, Oliveira joined F.C.
 Paços de Ferreira's academy at the age of 13.
 He made his competitive and Primeira Liga debut with the first team on 24 July 2020, playing one minute as a substitute in a 3–3 away draw against Gil Vicente F.C. which was the last match of the season.

 Oliveira was loaned to third division club A.D.
 Sanjoanense on 10 September 2021.